plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

 :::

 ## Apply Multiple Decorators
-Its possible to apply multiple `@route.controller()` decorator on entity or entity relation, but the generated route must be unique or the route generator static check will shows errors.
+Its possible to apply multiple `@genericController()` decorator on entity or entity relation, but the generated route must be unique or the route generator static check will shows errors.

 For example on previous users -> email entity you may need to show `/users/:uid/emails` but you may also wants to enable API to list all emails `/emails`